Best eSIM for New Zealand in 2026

 Learn more

-- Airalo – New Zealand eSIM with six top-up plans
+- Airalo – great New Zealand eSIM with six top-up plans

 - Jetpac – most budget-friendly eSIM for New Zealand

-Things to consider before choosing an eSIM for travel in New Zealand
+What to consider before choosing an eSIM for New Zealand travel

 - Coverage in New Zealand.
 Ensure the eSIM provider offers a specific plan for New Zealand or a regional plan that covers the country.
 Some providers may offer global plans, but they might not provide optimal coverage or pricing for New Zealand.